at the time of the Revolutionary War, the stretch of water called the "Thoroughfare" separated Craney Island from the mainland (north is to the right)

 Source: Benson J. Lossing, Pictorial Field-Book Of The War Of 1812

-Prior to the arrival of English colonists in 1607, Craney Island was occupied by the Chesapeake tribe, but Powhatan eliminated that tribe by 1608.
+Prior to the arrival of English colonists in 1607, Craney Island was occupied by the independent Chesapeake tribe.
+Powhatan eliminated the leadership of that tribe around 1608 and incorporated it into his paramount chiefdom.

 John Smith did not record Craney Island on his map